KILTprotocol/docs/docs/participate/treasury-proposal.md

 * Submit with Account: this is the account that will make the 5% deposit
 * Beneficiary: this is the account that will receive Treasury funding if successful
 * Value: this is the full amount of KILT being requested
-* Click submit to complete the proposal.
+* Click submit to complete the proposal

 # Polkassembly Details